|

 - My recent research shows that poison bonds are on the rise, entrenching incumbent managers and destroying shareholder value.
 This has important implications for the agency theory of debt: (i) more debt may not discipline the management; and (ii) managerial entrenchment can lead to conflicts of interest between shareholders and creditors, even when firms are not under financial distress.

-- Another recent paper shows that investors are willing to pay more for environmental and social benefits.
+- Another working paper shows that investors are willing to pay more for environmental and social benefits.

 Working Papers